CNSCP/cns-broker/README.md

 `cns-broker` is a [Node.js](https://en.wikipedia.org/wiki/Node.js) application providing an [mqtt](https://en.wikipedia.org/wiki/MQTT) service used to connect `cns-node` modules together using connection profiles. `cns-broker` works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix, linux, macOS, and Windows WSL.

+## Docker

+This application can be built and run inside of docker.
+Simply run `docker-compose up` and it will build and run the broker image.

 ## Installing

 To **install** or **update** the `cns-broker`, you should fetch the latest version from this Git repository.
 To do that, you may either download and unpack the repo zip file, or clone the repo using: